MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/gpt-with-vision.md

 ---
-title: GPT-4 Turbo with Vision concepts
+title: Vision-enabled chat model concepts
 titleSuffix: Azure OpenAI
 description: Learn concepts related to using images in your AI model chats, enabled through GPT-4 Turbo with Vision and other models.
 author: PatrickFarley